 3. Include High-Resolution Photos

 Unlike other kinds of business checklists, vehicle checklists may require the inclusion of images or illustrations.
 This allows a better way of identifying and recording issues with a vehicle.
 It is also more cost-effective and efficient compared to making video and voice records.

 As vehicle maintenance costs increase between 5% to 7% each year, consumers will look for high-quality service providers that are worth the price they pay.
 And for your business to be considered as a reliable car dealership or vehicle servicing provider, your employees need to undergo the right training.

 This includes the proper usage of vehicle checklist forms.
 When all your employees know how to fill out and read a vehicle checklist correctly, they can do their job better.
 And this, in turn, may translate to more satisfied customers.

 Most vehicle checklists (whether printed or digital) are used to document the delivery of service to a specific customer.
 For a more efficient record-keeping process, you may incorporate tracking mechanisms into your checklists.

 Checklist tracking often includes the use of digital systems that automatically updates each change made to the checklist.
 Or, you may also add tracking numbers or QR codes into each printed checklist as a way to monitor their use.

 6. Leave Room For Comments

 When used as a job order form or as a record-keeping tool, it is best to include enough space for the end-user to write comments or recommendations on the checklist form.
 Remember, different vehicles have different specifications, parts, owners, and purposes.
-Repairs, maintenance checklists, and tune-ups need to be customized according to the type of vehicle and the end-user, mechanic, or inspector may need to write specific instructions or recommendations on the vehicle inspection form.
+Repairs, maintenance checklists, and tune-ups need to be customized according to the type of vehicle and the end-user, mechanic, or inspector may need to write specific instructions or recommendations.